 Considering the world we live in and recent events, I don’t blame you one bit.

-But you know it’s going to happen, maybe soon…and you know it’s a normal part of teen development.
+But you know it’s going to happen, maybe soon… and you know it’s a normal part of teen behavior and development.

 In fact, crushes, dating, and even falling in love are some of the most fun parts of being a teenager.